 This stretch improves digestion and relieves lower back pain.

-- Lie on your back and lift your left leg up,
+- Lie on your back and lift your left leg up, such that it is perpendicular to the bed.

 - Make sure the other leg and pelvis are well settled on the bed.